decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 ### 2.1 What is Optimization?

-**Optimization** is the process of finding the best solution from all feasible solutions.
-It involves maximizing or minimizing an objective function subject to constraints.
+**Optimization** is the process of finding the best solution from all feasible solutions for a given problem.
+It involves maximizing or minimizing an objective function while satisfying a set of constraints.
+In real-world applications, optimization helps in making the most efficient use of available resources, reducing costs, maximizing profits, or improving performance.
+The goal is to find the optimal values of decision variables that produce the best outcome according to specified criteria.

 **General Optimization Problem:**
 ```